The ABCDEFG of Little Strings: -type Triality

 We write the following for the contributions of the fundamental hypermultiplets and Chern-Simons term:

 We now collect all the leftover factors from the above reduction.
 After many cancellations, one can show that these factors make up a 3d hypermultiplet contribution,

-where $z^{3d}_{H_{a}}(x_{\mu^{a}})$ can be written compactly as: \beq z^{3d}_{H_{a}}(x_{a},f_{a,i}) = \prod_{1\leq I \leq N_a}\,\prod_{j=1}^{|\cW_{\cS}|} \left[( v_a^{\#_{a,I}} \, e^{x^{(a)}_I}/f_{j};q^{r_{a}})_{\infty}\right]^{\omega_{j,a}} \eeq Here, $\omega_{j,a}$ is the $a$'th Dynkin label of the $j$'th coweight in $\cW_{\cS}$, with the coweights expanded in terms of fundamental coweights.
+where $z^{3d}_{H_{a}}(x_{\mu^{a}})$ can be written compactly as: \beq z^{3d}_{H_{a}}(x_{a},\{f_{i}\}) = \prod_{1\leq I \leq N_a}\,\prod_{j=1}^{|\cW_{\cS}|} \left[( v_a^{\widetilde{\#}_{a,I}} \, e^{x^{(a)}_I}/f_{j};q^{r_{a}})_{\infty}\right]^{\omega_{j,a}} \eeq Here, $\omega_{j,a}$ is the $a$'th Dynkin label of the $j$'th coweight in $\cW_{\cS}$, with the coweights expanded in terms of fundamental coweights.
 For example, the $\fg=B_3$ coweight $\omega_1=[-1, \phantom{-}1, \phantom{-}0]$ has $\omega_{1,1}=-1$,\; $\omega_{1,2}=1$,\; $\omega_{1,3}=0$, and is to be understood as minus the first fundamental coweight plus the second fundamental coweight of $B_3$.
 The requirement that the sum of the coweights in $\cW_{\cS}$ add up to zero implies that the matter contribution \eqref{hyper} is in fact a ratio of q-Pochhammer's.
-From the point of view of $G^{3d}$, the various $v_a^{\#_{a,I}}$ factors are fixed by R-charge conservation.
-In the end, the summand of the 5d gauge theory partition function becomes the summand of the 3d partition function, establishing the first half of triality.\\
+From the point of view of $T^{5d}$, the various integers $\widetilde{\#}_{a,I}$ are uniquely determined from the requirement that the partition function truncates.
+From the point of view of $G^{3d}$, those integers are fixed by R-charge conservation.
+In the end, the summand of the 5d gauge theory partition function becomes the summand of the 3d partition function \eqref{3dres}, establishing the first half of the proof for the case of polarized defects.\\

-\subsubsection{$q$-deformed Toda Conformal Block and 3d Partition Function}
+\subsubsection{Deformed Toda Conformal Block and 3d Partition Function}

-The second part of the proof is more straightforward, as it simply consists in comparing the integrands on both sides.
-The $q$-deformed conformal block is then equal to the partition function of $G^{3d}$: the two-point functions of screenings in \eqref{sctda}, \eqref{sctdab}, are the contributions of the ${\cal N}=4$ vector and bifundamental multiplets in \eqref{wowvec} and \eqref{wowbif} to the D3 brane partition function, respectively.
+The second part of the proof is more straightforward, and consists in simply comparing the deformed Toda conformal block with the partition function of $G^{3d}$: the two-point functions of screenings in \eqref{sctda}, \eqref{sctdab}, are the contributions of the ${\cal N}=4$ vector and bifundamental multiplets in \eqref{wowvec} and \eqref{wowbif} to the D3 brane partition function, respectively.
 The number $N_a$ of D3 branes on the $a$-th node maps to the number of screening charge insertions.
-The evaluation of the two-point of a screening and a vertex operator \eqref{this} becomes the 3d hypermultiplet contribution \eqref{hyper}.
+The evaluation of the two-point of a screening and a vertex operator \eqref{this} becomes the 3d $\cN=2$ hypermultiplet matter contribution \eqref{hyper}.